Sarah McCammon: Career

 McCammon began her journalism career as a newspaper reporter at the Daily Herald, where she worked from 2003 to 2004.

 In 2004, McCammon transitioned to radio when she joined Nebraska Public Media, where she worked as a reporter and producer.
 In January 2010, she began working for Iowa Public Radio where she hosted the statewide broadcast of NPR's Morning Edition and contributed to NPR's coverage of the 2012 Iowa Caucuses and general election.
 McCammon then served as Savannah Bureau Chief of Georgia Public Broadcasting from 2013 to 2015.

 In 2015, McCammon joined the staff of National Public Radio, where she is a National Desk Correspondent.
 During the 2016 election cycle, she was NPR's lead political reporter covering the 2016 Trump Presidential Campaign.
 She is also a frequent guest host for NPR news magazines, podcasts and special coverage.

 Awards

 In 2015, McCammon was awarded the Atlanta Press Club's "Excellence in Broadcast Radio Reporting".
 McCammon was part of a team of NPR journalists that received a first-place National Press Club award in 2019 for their coverage of the Pittsburgh synagogue attack.

 “With Abortion Restrictions On The Rise, Some Women Induce Their Own”, a story McCammon produced in 2020, led to a Gracie Award for News Feature.

 Personal life

 McCammon is married to Washington DC attorney, Greg Weinman, and has two sons from a previous marriage.

+She was raised an Evangelical Christian but left, becoming an exvangelical.
+She has said that her grandfather, a military veteran and a neurosurgeon who was gay, was a large influence on her.